root-project/web/install/dependencies.md

 *   **[Microsoft Visual C++](https://visualstudio.microsoft.com/)** (ROOT6 requires at least Visual Studio 2019 version 16.1).
 The **Community** version is free, fully-featured for students, open-source contributors, and individuals.
 *   **[Python](https://python.org)** (ROOT6 requires version >= 2.7)

-> **Note**
->
-> ROOT 6 on Windows is currently in beta, and has several known issues as well as missing features.
-> We are currently working on making ROOT on Windows production-grade.

 ### ROOT 5 (deprecated)